dev-traveler/Scrumdinger/README.md

-# Handling Errors
+# Drawing the Timer View

 ## Starting Project

-Use this project to code along with [Handling Errors](https://developer.apple.com/tutorials/app-dev-training/handling-errors).
+Use this project to code along with [Drawing the Timer View](https://developer.apple.com/tutorials/app-dev-training/drawing-the-timer-view).